 Related courses at City

-Whatever your level of interest in becoming a barrister, City's courses can help you take one step closer to a career, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.
+Whatever your level of interest in becoming a barrister, City's courses can help you take one step closer to a career as a barrister, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.

 The final stage of qualifying as a barrister is pupillage, undertaken at a set of barristers' chambers or another approved legal environment - this is split into two periods of six months each, known as the "first six" and "second six".